Cass Timberlane: Production

+Donald Ogden Stewart, who worked on the script, recalled:

+Spencer Tracy was a terribly professional actor who worked on the script and knew it by heart, and Lana’d come onto the set not having the foggiest idea what the thing was about, not knowing the lines or anything.
+Spencer was very angry during the first couple of weeks.
+Then it got better, and at the end he said: “That is a good actress.”
+She got his respect eventually, and I think Cass was quite a good picture.

 Cultural references

 Wolcott Gibbs spoofed the novel in The New Yorker as "Shad Ampersand".

 The song "Cleo the Cat" by the band Benton Harbor Lunchbox was inspired by the novel Cass Timberlane: A Novel of Husbands and Wives.

 Reception

 Though it received tepid critical reviews, the film was a box office hit, earning $3,983,000 in the U.S. and Canada and $1,203,000 elsewhere, but because of its high production cost, it returned a profit of only $746,000.

 Home media

 Cass Timberlane was released to DVD by Warner Home Video on July 6, 2010, via Warner Archives as a DVD-on-demand disc available through Amazon.

 In other media

 Radio

 Cass Timberlane was presented on Theatre Guild on the Air February 15, 1953.
 The one-hour adaptation starred Fredric March and Nina Foch.